 The Bank classifies its advances (loans and credit substitutes in the nature of an advance) into performing and non-performing loans in accordance with the extant RBI guidelines.

 An NPA is defined as a loan or an advance where:

-- i) interest and/or installment of principal remain overdue for more than 90 days in respect of a term loan.
-Any amount due to the bank under any credit facility is 'overdue' if it is not paid on the due date fixed by the Bank; - ii) if the interest due and charged during a quarter is not serviced fully within 90 days from the end of the quarter; - iii) the account remains 'out of order' in respect of an overdraft/cash credit facility.
-An account is treated as 'out of order' if: - a. the outstanding balance remains continuously in excess of the sanctioned limit/drawing power for 90 days; or - b. where the outstanding balance in the principal operating account is less than the sanctioned limit/drawing power, but there are no credits continuously for 90 days as on the date of the balance sheet; or - c. credits in the account are not enough to cover the interest debited during the accounting period; or - d. drawings have been permitted in the account for a continuous period of 90 days based on drawing power computed on the basis of stock statements that are more than three months old even though the unit may be working or the borrower's financial position is satisfactory; or - e. the regular/ad hoc credit limits have not been reviewed/ renewed within 180 days from the due date/date of ad hoc sanction. - iv) a bill purchased/discounted by the Bank remains overdue for a period of more than 90 days; - v) interest and/or installment of principal in respect of an agricultural loan remains overdue for two crop seasons for short duration crops and one crop season for long duration crops;

-- vi) In respect of a securitisation transaction undertaken in terms of the RBI guidelines on securitisation, the amount of liquidity facility remains outstanding for more than 90 days; - vii) In respect of derivative transactions, if the overdue receivables representing positive mark-to-market value of a derivative contract, remain unpaid for a period of 90 days from the specified due date for payment.
+i) interest and/or installment of principal remain overdue for more than 90 days in respect of a term loan.
+Any amount due to the Bank under any credit facility is 'overdue' if it is not paid on the due date fixed by the Bank;

+- ii) if the interest due and charged during a quarter is not serviced fully within 90 days from the end of the quarter; - iii) the account remains 'out of order' in respect of an overdraft/cash credit facility.
+An account is treated as 'out of order' if: - a. the outstanding balance remains continuously in excess of the sanctioned limit/drawing power for 90 days; or - b. where the outstanding balance in the principal operating account is less than the sanctioned limit/drawing power, but there are no credits continuously for 90 days as on the date of the balance sheet; or - c. credits in the account are not enough to cover the interest debited during the accounting period; or - d. drawings have been permitted in the account for a continuous period of 90 days based on drawing power computed on the basis of stock statements that are more than three months old even though the unit may be working or the borrower's financial position is satisfactory; or - e. the regular/ad hoc credit limits have not been reviewed/ renewed within 180 days from the due date/date of ad hoc sanction. - iv) a bill purchased/discounted by the Bank remains overdue for a period of more than 90 days; - v) interest and/or installment of principal in respect of an agricultural loan remains overdue for two crop seasons for short duration crops and one crop season for long duration crops; - vi) In respect of a securitisation transaction undertaken in terms of the RBI guidelines on securitisation, the amount of liquidity facility remains outstanding for more than 90 days; - vii) In respect of derivative transaction, if the overdue receivable representing positive mark-to-market value of a derivative contract, remains unpaid for a period of 90 days from the specified due date for payment.

-Irrespective of payment performance, the Bank identifies a borrower account as a NPA even if it does not meet any of the above mentioned criteria, where:
+Irrespective of payment performance, the Bank identifies a borrower account as an NPA even if it does not meet any of the above mentioned criteria, where:

-- loans availed by a borrower are repeatedly restructured unless otherwise permitted by regulations; - · loans availed by a borrower are classified as fraud; - project does not commence commercial operations within the timelines permitted under the RBI guidelines in respect of the loans extended to a borrower for the purpose of implementing a project; and - any security in nature of debenture/bonds/equity shares issued by a borrower and held by the Bank is classified as non-performing investment.
+- loans availed by a borrower are repeatedly restructured unless otherwise permitted by regulations; - loans availed by a borrower are classified as fraud; - project does not commence commercial operations within the timelines permitted under the RBI guidelines in respect of the loans extended to a borrower for the purpose of implementing a project; - the borrower's loans are restructured by the Bank.
+However, loans given for the purpose of implementing a project and which are restructured because of a change in the documented date of commencement of commercial operations (DCCO) are not classified as non-performing, subject to certain conditions being fulfilled; - any security in nature of debenture/bonds/equity shares issued by a borrower and held by the Bank is classified as non-performing investment.